 - Weight management: Eat healthy, low-fat, low-sugar foods and avoid overeating to maintain a healthy weight.

 - Physical activity – National Institute of Health recommends that staying physically active and exercising regularly can produce long-term health benefits.
 It has been shown to improve health for some older people who already have chronic diseases and disabilities.

 - Eat fruits and vegetables: Include fresh, frozen, canned and dried fruits, 100 percent fruit juice and vegetables that are fresh, frozen, canned and juices into your diet.

-- Limit added sugars and sweeteners: Candies, desserts, sweet beverages which have added calories should be limited in your diet.
+- Limit added sugars and sweeteners: Candies, desserts and sweet beverages have added calories and should be limited in your diet.

-- Limit sodium: Intake to less than 2300 mg of salt per day which is equivalent to 1 teaspoon.
-Specific populations with hypertension Afro Americans, middle-aged and older adults should have no more than 1500 mg of salt daily.
+- Limit sodium: Older adults should intake less than 2,300 mg of salt, equivalent to a teaspoon, each day.
+Specific populations with hypertension such as African Americans and middle or older-aged adults should have no more than 1,500 mg of salt daily.

-- Alcohol: No more than two drinks for men and one drink for women per day.
+- Alcohol: It is recommended that men consume no more than two drinks and women one drink each day.

-Adults over the age of 50 can receive added nutritional benefits from eating foods which are fortified with vitamin B12, such as fortified cereals or dietary supplements.
-For successful aging older adults can maintain their energy level, reduce their risk of developing chronic diseases and if already have a chronic disease, eating well can help to manage the disease.
+Adults over the age of 50 can receive added nutritional benefits from eating foods fortified with vitamin B12, such as fortified cereals or dietary supplements.
+For successful aging, older adults can maintain their energy level and reduce their risk of developing chronic diseases.
+For adults that have a chronic disease, eating well can help to manage the disease.